mia-platform/documentation/docs/development_suite/set-up-infrastructure/project-settings.md

 ---

 Once you have created your project, you can visualize and change its settings within the "Settings" area of the Console.
-The settings are grouped by subject area through a few tabs: "General", "Providers", "Workload & Runtime", and "Early Access Features".
+The settings are grouped by subject area through a few tabs: "General", "Providers", "Workload & Runtime", and "Feature Preview".

 ## General

 The "General" tab shows some general information about the project, through a single card called "Project Information".

-### Project Information
+### Project information

 ![project information](img/settings-project-information.png)